Handling Our Own Pileups

 Critical Success factors

-Few will ever have opportunity to operate as “rare DX” and experience the deafening roar at the DX-station-end of a phone pileup.
-Should we be so blessed, it can be both heart stopping exciting, and mind-numbingly intimidating.
+Few will ever have opportunity to operate as “rare DX”, experiencing the deafening roar at the DX-station-end of a phone pileup.
+Should we be so blessed, it can be both heart-stopping exciting, and mind-numbingly intimidating.
 But once we get rolling and contacts begin to fill the log, there is no greater thrill!

-Whether we’re planning a one-week vacation trip to an island in the Caribbean, armed with your IC-7000 and enough coax and wire for a simple dipole, or we live in a semi-rare or somewhat exotic country in South America, the following list of considerations may help us handle your pileups more efficiently and effectively, resulting in more contacts - and ultimately a more satisfying experience.
+Whether we’re planning a one-week vacation trip to an island in the Caribbean, armed with our IC-7000 and enough coax and wire for a simple dipole, or whether we live in a semi-rare, or somewhat exotic country in South America, the following considerations may help us handle our pileups more efficiently and effectively, resulting in more contacts, and ultimately a more satisfying experience.

-These are referred to as “critical success factors”.
-They are not all encompassing and are meant only as a sort of “Guide for Beginners” for those who have interest in, and a passion for, the adventure of DXing and handling pileups.
+These are referred to as “Critical Success Factors” and they are meant as a guide for beginners for those who have interest in, and a passion for, the adventure of DXing and handling pileups.

 Awareness and Support

-Successfully handling a pileup requires knowledge and understanding of current and changing band conditions, an appreciation of propagation patterns, as well as feedback from trusted sources.
+Successfully handling a pileup requires three things: a knowledge and understanding of current and changing band conditions, an appreciation of propagation patterns, and feedback from trusted sources.

-Understanding our station limitations will enhance our approach, attitude and level of professionalism as we conduct business.
+Understanding our station limitations can enhance our approach, attitude, and level of professionalism as we conduct business.
 For example, should we be plagued with local power line, atmospheric noise, or other severe receiving limitations, being aware of our station’s true capability is vital.

-Independent of our operating skill, ability and experience, or our station equipment and antenna system, our general awareness is a critical success factor governing our pileup handling success.
-The “who, what, where, why and how” of our operation, for example - propagation, where we are on the band and other activity around us, our operating schedule, our support network (access to the Internet, key stations in strategic locations who may be able to help control or manage in case of difficulty, etc.), will all contribute to our level of awareness and support, to make the experience pleasurable for all and a successful undertaking for us.
+Independent of our operating skill, our ability and experience, or our station equipment and antenna system, awareness is a critical success factor governing our pileup handling success.
+The “who, what, where, why and how” of our operation - propagation, where we are on the band, other activity around us, our operating schedule, our support network - will all contribute to our level of awareness to help make the experience pleasurable and successful.

 Control

-Given the vagaries of propagation and the unpredictable nature of callers, one rarely is ever in complete control, however certain operating techniques and practices will help us maintain control in handling our pileups.
+Given the vagaries of propagation and the unpredictable nature of callers, we are rarely ever in complete control, however, certain operating techniques and practices may help us maintain control in handling our pileups.

-For example, should the number or behavior of callers begin to negatively impact or significantly slow the orderly flow of contacts, consider changing from simplex to split operation.
-Before we do however, understand the impact on others on the band around us, since our operation will now consume greater bandwidth.
-Weigh this against the potential increase and improvement in contact flow, and evaluate our knowledge and experience of operating “split”.
-Ensure we have a good understanding of how to set your radio in the split mode - ahead of time.
+For example, should the number or behavior of callers begin to negatively impact or significantly slow the orderly flow of contacts, we may want to consider changing from simplex to split operation.
+But before doing so, we need to understand the impact on others on the band around us, since our operation will now consume greater bandwidth.
+This change though, should be weighed against our personal knowledge and experience in operating “split”.
+Moeover, we need to have a good understanding of how to set our radios to the "split mode" - ahead of time.

 Setting a good example is important, so remain calm - and be humble.

-Don’t ignore strong stations: handle them first - get them out of the way - rather than having them call back again and again, blotting out weaker stations in the pileup.
+Nor should we ignore strong stations.
+Handle them first to get them out of the way, rather than having them call back again and again, blotting out weaker stations in the pileup.
 And, depending on our ability, knowledge or experience, demonstrate a spirit of fair play in maintaining control, avoiding a collapse into disorder.
 Don’t be afraid to say what call or call area we’re listening for.
-Conversely, avoid favoring any one continent, country or call area unduly - unless there’s a good reason to do so.
+Conversely, avoid favoring any one continent, country or call area unduly, unless there’s a good reason to do so.

-Decide early and show consistency in how we respond to callers (first station heard, last one heard, partial call signs, etc.), if only to establish a pattern.
+Decide early and show consistency in how we respond to callers - first station heard, last station heard, partial call signs, etc. - if only to establish a pattern.
 This will help improve the rhythm, pace and flow.
-If we set the standard early, and are consistent, the pileup can be better controlled - with more contacts in our log, and a higher level of satisfaction - by all.
+If we set the standard early, and are consistent, the pileup can be better controlled, resulting in more contacts in our log, and a higher level of satisfaction - for all.

 Management